Hu Lien: Second Sino-Japanese War

 Hu was a regiment commander in the 11th division during the Battle of Shanghai.
 He was wounded several times (including a shot through the jaw) and was promoted to division commander after the Chinese defeat.
-As part of their proposed Sichuan invasion plan, the Imperial Japanese Army attacked Western Hubei, hoping to destroy Chiang Kai-Shek's last remaining power base.
+As part of their proposed Sichuan invasion plan, the Imperial Japanese Army attacked Western Hubei, hoping to destroy the Chongqing government's last remaining power base.
 Under Hu's command, the newly formed 18th Corps repulsed the Japanese attack.
-Afterwards, he was awarded with the Order of Blue Sky and White Sun for his actions.
+Afterwards, he was awarded with the Order of Blue Sky and White Sun for his brave actions.